Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems

-On the other hand, the SU(2) spin rotational symmetry of the zero modes can be lifted by layer antiferromagnet ($\vec{\rm N}$), QSHI ($\vec{\rm SH}$) or spin Kekule current ($\vec{\rm K}_{\rm O}$), manifesting the color degeneracy among the competing orders.
-A similar algebra among ten masses in the vortex of $p$-Kekule superconductor can be constructed after taking ${\rm K}_{\rm O} \to {\rm K}_{\rm E}$ and $\vec{\rm K}_{\rm O} \to \vec{\rm K}_{\rm E}$.
-Therefore, vortex core of all spin-singlet superconductors (the $s$-wave and two Kekule ones) supports topological QSHI.
+On the other hand, the SU(2) spin rotational symmetry of the zero modes can be lifted by layer antiferromagnet ($\vec{\rm N}$), QSHI ($\vec{\rm SH}$), and spin Kekul\'e current ($\vec{\rm K}_{\rm O}$), manifesting the announced color degeneracy among the competing orders.
+A similar algebra among ten masses in the vortex of $p$-Kekul\'e superconductor can be constructed after taking ${\rm K}_{\rm O} \to {\rm K}_{\rm E}$ and $\vec{\rm K}_{\rm O} \to \vec{\rm K}_{\rm E}$.
+Therefore, vortex core of all spin-singlet superconductors (the $s$-wave and two Kekul\'e ones) supports topological QSHI.